 Maps vs. map data: appropriately drawing the lines between public and private

+I write an article in Financial Express about maps and map databases titled New thinking on a traditional public good.
 See excellent responses on this on the India mailing list of openstreetmap: by B V Pradeep and by Satyaakam Goswami.
 And, see Want to map your hometown?
 Throw a party by Poornima Mohandas in Mint.
-For background on openstreetmaps, see this this article by Gary Richmond from October 2008.
+For background on openstreetmaps, see this this article by Gary Richmond from October 20...

 Thursday, 6 August 2009